 Using the client’s product or service is crucial.
 If possible, you should soak it all in before you write.
 Get samples of the product they’re selling.
 If it's a service, you should test it out.
 If it's a car, you should drive it.
 If it's fast food, you should eat it.

 Whatever the product or service is, you should experience everything as a consumer, not an advertiser.
 The more you know, the better your brief will be.
 This will allow you to explain the strengths and turn weaknesses into selling points with a personal perspective.
 Great advertising is based on the product.
 It focuses on it.

 Writing Everything Down

-Jot down the goal of the client, the budget, the timeline, the obstacles, and everything else that you have collected.
-Spew it all out, because you'll be using this to make a great brief.
-By putting everything down, you will start to see links between seemingly random thoughts, and potential strategies can begin to emerge.
+After talking to the client or using the product, write about the first thoughts you had, jotting down the goal of the client, the budget, the timeline, the obstacles, and everything else that you have collected.
+By putting everything down, you will start to see links between seemingly random thoughts.
+At this point, potential strategies can begin to emerge.

-Now that you have the raw material, it's time to start organizing it into something useful.
+Now that the raw material has been gathered, it's time to start organizing it into something useful.
 Every creative brief is different, but they share similar traits.
-Here are the most common sections of a creative brief:
+These are the most common sections of a creative brief:

 - Target audience

 - Single-Minded Proposition (SMP)—also known as Unique Selling Point (USP), key message, or direction